vitalab/castor/README.md

 - [results](castor/results): API and executable scripts for processing results during the evaluation phase.

-- [requirements](requirements): conda and pip requirement files, along with detailed instructions on how to setup a working environment in different conditions (local, cluster, etc.)

 - [vital](https://github.com/nathanpainchaud/vital/tree/dev/vital): a separate repository (included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)), of generic PyTorch modules, losses and metrics functions, and other tooling (e.g. image processing, parameter groups) that are commonly used.
 Also contains the code